Independent Assurance Initiative · Est. 2026

 Three domains.
 One consistent standard.

-RIQA applies the same four-phase verification framework across three primary research and analytics domains.
-Each domain has domain-specific verification procedures anchored to established community standards.
+RIQA applies the same four-phase verification framework across three primary research and analytics domains, each with domain-specific verification procedures anchored to established community standards.

 Domain 01